Devin Townsend: The "Moth Quadrilogy": PowerNerd, The Moth, Axolotl, Ruby Quaker (2023–present)

 On August 23, a new song and video was released called PowerNerd, which was included on a new studio album of the same name that was released on October 25, 2024.
 His rock opera The Moth was performed live at De Oosterpoort in Groningen, Netherlands on March 27 and March 28, 2025; the project has been in the works since at least 2017.
-He is also currently working on a number of other projects, including ones called Axolotl, and a web series called Ruby Quaker.
+He is also currently working on a number of other projects, including one called Axolotl, and a web series called Ruby Quaker.
 The four albums form a quadrilogy that Townsend explained to center around the idea of change.

-Townsend began an indefinite hiatus from touring after the North American tour in support of PowerNerd had concluded.
+Townsend began a year long hiatus from touring after the North American tour in support of PowerNerd had concluded, before announcing a solo tour titled "Metamorphosis" on May 5, 2026.
+The tour will feature music from across his discography, taking place on select dates in September and October across Europe.
+The album version of The Moth was released on May 29, 2026, with the announcement coinciding with the release its first single, "Enter the City", on April 11, 2026.

 Personal life

-Townsend is married to Tracy Turner, whom he began dating when he was 19.
-She gave birth to their first son in October 2006.
-Townsend and his family live in the Vancouver suburb of Coquitlam.
+Townsend began dating Tracy Turner when he was 19, and was married to her until 2024.
+She gave birth to their son in October 2006.
+As of 2026, Townsend lives in a small cabin in the suburbs of Vancouver.

 Townsend has been a vegetarian for ethical reasons since around the early 1990s, but does not consider himself an activist.
-He has revealed in interviews that he suffers from depression.
+He has revealed in interviews that he has depression.
 He was diagnosed with bipolar disorder around 1998, a condition that was unknowingly exacerbated by his alcohol and drug use at the time; he has been sober and free of anti-psychotic medication since 2007.